Claremont (WA)

 Claremont demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Claremont's educational attainment is notably higher than broader averages.
-Among residents aged 15 and above, 56.9% possess university qualifications, compared to 27.9% in Western Australia (WA) and 30.1% in Greater Perth.
-Bachelor degrees are the most prevalent at 36.8%, followed by postgraduate qualifications (15.2%) and graduate diplomas (4.9%).
-Vocational pathways account for 18.4% of qualifications, with advanced diplomas at 10.4% and certificates at 8.0%.
+Claremont's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15+, 56.9% hold university qualifications, compared to 27.9% in Western Australia (WA) and 30.1% in Greater Perth.
+The area has a substantial educational advantage with bachelor degrees leading at 36.8%, followed by postgraduate qualifications at 15.2% and graduate diplomas at 4.9%.
+Vocational pathways account for 18.4% of qualifications among those aged 15+, with advanced diplomas at 10.4% and certificates at 8.0%.

 Educational participation is high, with 30.7% of residents currently enrolled in formal education.
 This includes 9.8% in tertiary education, 9.2% in secondary education, and 7.5% pursuing primary education.